ibm-cloud-docs/assistant/logs.md

 Be sure before you designate an input as irrelevant.

-- There is no way to access or change the inputs later in the tool.
+- There is no way to access or change the inputs from the user interface later.
 - The only way to reverse the identification of an input as being irrelevant is to use the same input in a test integration channel, and then explicitly assign it to an intent.

 You can mark an intent as irrelevant directly from the *Try it out* pane also.